 Chatbots, for example, could be deployed to help learners navigate to and surface the information they need.
 Chatbots can act as a virtual mentor for new hires as they move through the onboarding process.
 For more experienced employees they can act as a personal assistant delivering notifications, reminders and recommendations.
 And all the time the chatbot is learning through those interactions so the information it’s delivering is more nuanced, targeted and personalized.

 Introduce an LXP

-If L&D is to move away from the management of learning and focus more clearly on the process and experience of learning, the introduction of a Learning Experience Platform (LXP) can help.
+If L&D is to move away from the management of learning and focus more clearly on the process and experience of learning, the introduction of a Learning Pool Platform can help.